bfjia/ProjectFrog_MANUSCRIPT/manuscript.md

 ## Introduction {#main}

-Previous work used RNA-Seq and Kraken filtering to demonstrate that Ranavirus infection resulted in a differential abundance of bacterial transcripts from specific bacterial communities.
-I have applied the same Kraken filtering techniques to RNA-Seq datasets from tail fin (TF) and olfactory epithelium (OE) tissues from pre-metamorphic bullfrog tadpoles exposed to either E2, T4, or T3.
-This data will be paired with traditional 16S rRNA sequencing methods to examine the effects these exposures have on the Rana catesbeiana bacterial and viral communities.

-Microbiome and why study it?
-Environmental changes don’t just impact large animals, but also effect microbes that play pivotal role in an ecosystem.
-Every niche/surface/environment has a specific microbial community which contribute to the function of the system.

-Why using frog to study environmental pollutants?

 Bullfrog developmental models are very sensitive to exogenous T3, as well as their sex ratios are affected by endocrine disruption in the environment.
 Therefore bullfrogs’ skin can act as a sensitive model to study effects of hormones and disruptors on the environment.